enpaul/tox-poetry-installer/README.md

 ## Roadmap

-This project is under active development and is classified as alpha software, not yet ready for usage in production environments.
+This project is under active development and is classified as beta software, ready for production environments on a provisional basis only.

-* Beta classification will be assigned when the initial feature set is finalized
+* Beta classification was assigned with [v0.6.0](https://github.com/enpaul/tox-poetry-installer/releases/tag/0.6.0)
 * Stable classification will be assigned when the test suite covers an acceptable number of use cases